 How much do Trigger Air services cost?

-Every project is different so we provide a personalised quote for each job but it can be from as little as £200.
+Every project is different so we provide a personalised and competitive quote for each job.
 Contact us for a detailed quote.

 When are we available to work?

 Having time to plan a shoot is the best option but due to the nature of our work we are often available on a 'last minute' basis.

 Our drone pilots are required to complete pre-flight risk assessments to ensure we will be working safely and within CAA regulations so any extra time we have to prepare will be advantageous.
 In some circumstances we may need to seek additional permissions from the CAA and this can take up to 28 days.